 Your credit score reflects how you use credit - there are no quick fixes to get a good credit score overnight.
 However, by learning how to be responsible with your credit over time, you can improve your credit score and make it easier to apply for credit and lower interest rates in the future.

 Did you know that only 10 percent of Americans know their credit score?

 Those are the findings of a survey commissioned by TrueCredit.com, a web subsidiary of the credit bureau, TransUnion.
 “It is shocking how little Americans know about their credit,” said John Danaher, president of TrueCredit.com.
 “Good credit is a cornerstone of your financial profile, enabling you to finance major purchases, such as a home, education, or car.”
 Then, he added, “Not knowing about your credit can expose you to higher interest rates which translates into less money in your pocket at the end of the day.”
-When you apply for credit, your credit scores help lenders determine whether or not you are able to repay the loan based on your past financial performance.
+When you apply for credit, your credit scores help lenders determine whether you can repay the loan based on your past financial performance.
 With a higher score, you qualify for better interest rates, higher credit limits, and more types of credit than you would with a lower score.
 Your score reflects the way you use credit, and there are no tricks or quick fixes to getting a good score.
 However, you can raise your score over time by demonstrating that you consistently manage your credit responsibly.

 Here are 10 things you can do to improve your credit scores.

 1. Pay your bills on time.
 If you have a history of paying your bills on time, you’ll have an easier time getting a mortgage loan, car loan, or credit cards.
-Even if you’ve had serious delinquencies in the past, a recent history (24 months) of on-time payments carries weight in credit decisions.

 2. Keep credit card balances low.
 High outstanding debt can pull your score down.